From top to bottom line: Everest closing means financial hit

 “It is devastating for the tourism industry in Nepal and abroad,” said Lukas Furtenbach, a mountaineering guide and founder of Furtenbach Adventures.
 “Many businesses will not survive this.”

-China s hut down the northern route through Tibet due to the COVID-19 pandemic on March 12.
+China shut down the northern route through Tibet due to the COVID-19 pandemic on March 12.
 A day later, expeditions to the Nepal side were closed, too.
 Everest straddles the border between Nepal and China and can be climbed from both sides.

 By shutting down the passage through the south route of Everest, the Nepal government stands to lose some $4 million in permits alone.
 There are thousands of people who depend on the money spent by climbers in Nepal.